List of Fear the Walking Dead characters: Madison Clark

-Madison Clark, portrayed by Kim Dickens, is a former high school guidance counselor and is the mother to Nick and Alicia and ex-fiancé of Travis.
+Madison Clark, sometime called Maddie, portrayed by Kim Dickens, is a former high school guidance counselor and is the mother to Nick and Alicia and ex-fiancé of Travis.
 Madison is described as intelligent and willful to the point she sometimes becomes forceful.
 She is quick to adapt to the new world.
 Highly domineering, Madison likes being in control of situations, and is prone to feeling tense during disagreements with others or in situations where she is largely powerless.
 Even though she usually maintains a stubborn demeanor, Madison often becomes afraid and uncertain when the people she cares about (especially her family) are in danger.
 She has shown to have a ruthlessly dark and uncaring side.

 Travis Manawa

 Travis Manawa, portrayed by Cliff Curtis, is a former English teacher who divorced from his wife Elizabeth Ortiz and had to deal with the resentment of his troubled son Chris.
 Travis later became engaged to guidance counselor Madison Clark and integrated himself into her family including her two children, Nick and Alicia.
 Travis is a good-natured man and loving father, a protective, pragmatic and resolute individual who holds a firm personal conviction and belief that everything can be fixed, one way or another.
 He has been described as "the one character who desperately tries to cling to his humanity, the one person who believes that there is always a way to repair something that is broken and that a corner will always be turned" and "a good man trying to do right by everyone in his life".
 He holds a strong belief that civilization will eventually be rebuilt.